All members of the team have current, enhanced DBS Checks in place which are registered with the schools they work in.

 Patsy Alphonse-Peer’s role is to work in partnership with schools and other agencies to provide a supportive, non-judgemental advice service which meets the needs of families within our locality.

-Patsy facilitates 1:1 sessions with children and young people in school, to give them the opportunity to talk about their wishes and feelings, to enable them to realise they have support during difficult times, and to help them make positive life choices.
+Patsy facilitates 1:1 sessions with children and young people in school.
+To build relationships with young people, giving them the opportunity to talk about what’s going on in their lives, their wishes and feelings, to enable them to realise they have support during difficult times, and to help them make positive life choices.

 Sarah Bell is a qualified teacher, working for 25 years in mainstream school settings, including class teaching across all primary phases, Special Educational Needs Co-ordinator, Inclusion Leader and Assistant Head.
 Most recently, she has worked for the Local Authority as a specialist teacher for children with autism and social communication differences.
 She supported schools with advice, consultancy and training to meet the needs of the autistic children and young people attending.